itsgoingd/clockwork-chrome/README.md

 =========

 Clockwork is a Chrome extension for PHP development, extending Developer Tools with a new panel providing all kinds of information useful for debugging and profiling your PHP scripts, including information on request, headers, GET and POST data, cookies, session data, database queries, routes, visualisation of application runtime and more.
-Clockwork includes out of the box support for Laravel 4 and Slim 2 based applications, you can add support for any other or custom framework via an extensible API.
+Clockwork includes out of the box support for Laravel 4 and Slim 2 based applications, you can add support for any other or a custom framework via an extensible API.

+**Not a Chrome user?** Check out [embeddable web app version of Clockwork](http://github.com/itsgoingd/clockwork-web), supporting many modern browsers along chrome.

 ![](https://dl.dropboxusercontent.com/u/9846387/Screenshots/Clockwork%20Chrome%200.9.0.png)

 This extension is based on [RailsPanel](https://github.com/dejan/rails_panel), a Chrome extension for Ruby development by [Dejan Simic](http://rors.org/).
-Elephpant logo by [Elroubio](http://www.elroubio.net).

 ## Installation

 To use this extension you need to install a [server-side component](http://github.com/itsgoingd/clockwork).

+Install the latest version of Clockwork from the [Chrome Web Store](https://chrome.google.com/webstore/detail/clockwork/dmggabnehkmmfmdffgajcflpdjlnoemp).

-This extension is still under development, not yet available in the Chrome Web Store.
-To install this extension just download copy of this repository, open Chrome Extensions manager, enable "Developer Mode", select "Load Unpacked Extension..." and select directory with contents of this repository.
-Extension will be added to the Chrome Web Store as soon as first stable version (1.0.0) is released.
+If you don't want to use Chrome Web Store, want to try the latest revision or hack on the source, you can install Clockwork as unpacked extension.
+To do this, download copy of this repository, open Chrome Extensions manager, enable "Developer Mode", select "Load Unpacked Extension..." and select directory with contents of this repository.

 ## Licence